 As we started to climb, we asked many people for directions and every one of them told us not to go.
 They feared that snow would not have melted and considering the gradient of the slope, we would end up either hurting ourselves or dying.
 My companion has climbed many Kailash Parvats, so I had faith in him, and he had faith in himself.
-We decided to go, the terrain was moderate and it was only 2-3 kilometer climb uphill at 60-70 degree gradient.
+We decided to go, the terrain was moderate and it was only 2-3 kilometer climb.
 There is not much chance of getting lost in the jungle but in case you lose the trail, follow the water body, which takes you to the top of the Jot.

-Reaching the top was difficult, getting down to the other side was very difficult.
-It was all snow and gradient was close to 80 degrees.
+Reaching the top was difficult, getting down to the other side was even more difficult.
+It was all snow and the slope was scary to even look at.
 At the very first sight, I said NO!
 While I was busy overcoming my fear, my friend had already devised a plan.
 He asked me to follow him and gradually we started our mission-descent-in hard-snow.
 One guy had climbed the pass before us and we were trying to locate his footsteps so that we get hard ground.
 That guy walked alone in the snow and that too in 40-45 minutes, aone.
 We took almost 2 hours to get down and the most difficult part was yet to come.
 The gradient became even steeper, the snowline had disappeared but the problems had not.
 We were now behaving like monkeys, holding branches, leaves, grass, and jumping from one cliff to another.
 It was not possible to click any photograph because there was not enough room to stand, photography was out of question.
 Finding a way out was becoming difficult as it was getting dark.

 In such situations, one realizes the importance of human company, someone to assure you, someone to show you the path.
 Making your own path is difficult for sure.
 Then we saw a guy walking casually towards the top of the Jot.
 He guided us properly and when I asked how long would it take him to reach at the top, he simply said not more than 45 minutes, and I believed him.